Compare Business Insurance in New Zealand

 Business contents insurance covers your business property including stock, equipment, furniture, computers, tools, and other assets.
 Coverage includes fire, theft, flood, earthquake, and accidental damage.
 For businesses operating from leased premises, this is essential since the building owner's insurance only covers the building structure, not your business contents.

 Sum insured should reflect the full replacement cost of all business assets.
 For retail businesses, this includes stock (which can be substantial).
 For service businesses, this includes office equipment, computers, and specialized tools.
-Typical annual premiums range from $500-$3,000 for small to medium businesses, depending on asset value and location.
+Annual premiums vary based on asset value, location, and security — request a comparison for a personalised quote.

 Business Interruption Insurance